-Female breasts have been symbols of femininity, sacred symbols of motherhood and mysterious objects of desire to mankind since time immemorial.
+Ideal Breast Size: Female breasts have been symbols of femininity, sacred symbols of motherhood, and mysterious objects of desire to mankind since time immemorial.
 And yet, they are not always a source of pride and satisfaction to women.
-Artists, designers and movies have brought hitherto private body parts to public eye and created higher expectations in the minds of both men and women, as to what ideal breasts are like.
-A survey conducted in united states revealed that 76 percent of women were dissatisfied with their breast size, and 40 percent of male responders expressed dissatisfaction with the breast size of their partners.
+Artists, designers, and movies have brought hitherto private body parts to the public eye and created higher expectations in the minds of both men and women, as to what ideal breasts are like.
+A survey conducted in the United States revealed that 76 percent of women were dissatisfied with their breast size, and 40 percent of male responders expressed dissatisfaction with the breast size of their partners.
 Does the same apply to Indians as well?
 Is there an Indian idea of the ideal breast?
-Here I have explored western and Indian art, Hollywood and Indian cinema and plastic surgery texts and combined it with my own experience as a woman and a plastic surgeon to get the answers.
+Here I have explored western and Indian art, Hollywood and Indian cinema, and plastic surgery texts and combined it with my own experience as a woman and a plastic surgeon to get the answers.

-On google search, the common perception seems to be that men like big breasts.
+On a google search, the common perception seems to be that men like big breasts.
 This is a common theme of popular jokes as well.
 Pornography directed at men validates and reinforces this view.
-Study of ancient and Indian sculptures reveals women and goddesses being depicted as having large hemispherical, round breasts jutting straight out defying gravity.
+A study of ancient and Indian sculptures reveals women and goddesses being depicted as having large hemispherical, round breasts jutting straight out defying gravity.
 Men’s attraction to bigger breasts though can be explained by developmental theory.
-Breast develop during puberty in females, under influence of fertility hormone oestrogen.
-Oestrogen makes the girl transition to womanhood by stimulating breast glands and depositing fat in hips, thighs and breasts, giving her the characteristic curves.
+Breast develop during puberty in females, under influence of fertility hormone Oestrogen.
+It makes the girl transition to womanhood by stimulating breast glands and depositing fat in hips, thighs, and breasts, giving her the characteristic curves.

-According to natural selection theory sexual partners were chosen according to their potential for fertility.
+According to natural selection theory, sexual partners were chosen according to their potential for fertility.
 Big breasted and curvy women thus got preference.
-Mothers breasts are the source of nourishment to an infant.
-Breasts are big, firm and full when the woman is breastfeeding.
-While the memory of mother’s breasts and the attachment to them may not be remembered in adult life, but subconscious mind carries the attraction.
-In Victorian era, England breasts were bound in tight corsets to make them look smaller, as large breasts were considered low class, tribal and vulgar.
+Mother’s breasts are the source of nourishment to an infant.
+Breasts are big, firm, and full when the woman is breastfeeding.
+While the memory of a mother’s breasts and the attachment to them may not be remembered in adult life, but subconscious mind carries the attraction.
+In the Victorian era, Breasts were bound in tight corsets to make them look smaller, as large breasts were considered low class, tribal and vulgar.
 High society favoured smaller breasts on women as being the ideal breast type.
-In the 21st century, average breast size in general population has increased from B cup to C cup, because of increasing weight.
+In the 21st century, the average breast size in the general population has increased from B cup to C cup, because of increasing weight.
 And now you see in movies, slim women who have large breasts – thanks to plastic surgery.
-But there are several surveys, though not from India, that have demonstrated that majority of men are actually satisfied by any breast size on the woman they love.
+But there are several surveys, though not from India, that have demonstrated that the majority of men are actually satisfied by any breast size on the woman they love.

 What kind of breasts do Indian women like?

-- Breast size proportionate to her height and body type.
-Ideal breasts should be neither too small, nor too big, so as to draw unwanted attention and comments from friends, family or strangers.
+- Breast size is proportionate to her height and body type.
+Ideal breasts should be neither too small, nor too big, so as to draw unwanted attention and comments from friends, family, or strangers.

-- Indian women want breasts with size and shape that fits into commonly found bras.
+- Indian women want breasts with size and shape that fit into commonly found bras.
 That way they don’t have to wear ill-fitting, uncomfortable bras.

 - Breasts should look good in commonly available standard dress sizes.
 The size that fits at the waist should also fit at the bust and vice versa.
 Very large breasts and very small breasts make it tough to fit into ready-made clothes.

-- Breasts should allow women to feel good in swimsuit and tight T-shirt, without having to wear pads that look unnatural.
+- Breasts should allow women to feel good in swimsuits and tight T-shirts, without having to wear pads that look unnatural.

 - Both breasts should be of the same size.

-- Breasts should not be so big as to cause pain in back and neck.
-Extra large breasts also don’t fit into bras well and make the woman feel suffocated and embarrassed.
+- Breasts should not be so big as to cause pain in the back and neck.
+Extra-large breasts also don’t fit into bras well and make the woman feel suffocated and embarrassed.